-Liferay’s tools and instructions facilitate upgrading DXP and Portal CE environments safely and quickly.
+Liferay’s tools and instructions facilitate upgrading DXP and Portal environments safely and quickly.
 Non-clustered environments that have small data sets, for example can be upgraded using a Docker image.
-DXP environments and Portal CE environments that are complex, have larger data sets, or have many customizations are upgraded using the Database Upgrade Tool.
+DXP environments and Portal environments that are complex, have larger data sets, or have many customizations are upgraded using the Database Upgrade Tool.

 Always back up your database and installation before upgrading.
 Testing the upgrade process on backup copies is advised.

-Upgrading via Docker is the easiest way to upgrade a database for a small, casual Portal CE environment.
+Upgrading via Docker is the easiest way to upgrade a database for a small, casual Portal environment.

 Before starting your upgrade, consider what may be involved.
 The upgrade topics fall into these categories: